iboard-project/Anna-Romanova/README.md

 * **Philosophical problems of cyborgization of the human brain, 2025**
 * **Prototype of a model for making legitimate and ethical decisions by autonomous artificial intelligence systems in corporate management, 2025**
 * **Analysis of interface informativeness issues in developing autonomous artificial intelligence systems for corporate management, 2025**
+* **Modeling of Autonomous Artificial Intelligence Systems for Corporate Management, 2026**

 # PATENTS, CERTIFICATES / ПАТЕНТЫ, СЕРТИФИКАТЫ